 4) Lack of sleep

 For the summit day trek, you start anywhere between 9 pm to 11 pm.
 You trek for the entire night to reach the summit around 8 am.
 That’s around 12 hours of strenuous trekking!
 You get to see sights to behold for life.
 But, when you are up there, a calming waft of wind will seduce you to sleep.
-It is important to stay aware and fight any impulse to take a nap under pretext of resting, especially when you reach shoulder.
-Trekkers rest for sometime at the shoulder before they are roped up and last leg of summit day trek begins.
+It is important to stay aware and fight any impulse to take a nap under the pretext of resting, especially when you reach shoulder.
+Trekkers rest for some time at the shoulder before they are roped up and last leg of summit day trek begins.
 Fight your sleep and don’t let those eye lids drop down.

-To evade massive sleepiness in wee hours of morning, make sure you sleep in daytime on rest day.
+To evade massive sleepiness in wee hours of the morning, make sure you sleep in daytime on rest day.
 On the same day when the trek starts at 10 pm, you have a free afternoon.
 Slither in your tent, pull over that sleeping bag and get a sound sleep of 3 to 4 hours.
 It might be difficult for folks who aren’t habituated to nap in afternoon.
-The sun at it’s zenith might also make your tent hot.
+The sun at its zenith might also make your tent hot.
 But, try and take a nap.
 You will thank me later!